projectacrn/acrn-hypervisor/doc/tutorials/sgx_virtualization.rst

 --------------------------

-ACRN does not support running an enclave in a hypervisor since the whole hypervisor is currently unning in VMX root mode, ring 0, and an enclave must run in ring 3.
-SGX virtualization in ACRN provides the SGX capability to (non- SOS) VMs.
+ACRN does not support running an enclave in a hypervisor since the whole hypervisor is currently running in VMX root mode, ring 0, and an enclave must run in ring 3.
+SGX virtualization in ACRN provides the SGX capability to ( non-SOS) VMs.

 Enable SGX on Host
 ------------------